-James was born in Hartford, Kentucky, and was reared in a tight-knit family environment.
-In 1861, at 19, he enlisted in the Union Army at the outbreak of the Civil War, joining Company F, 17th Illinois Infantry in May, 1861.
+James was born in Hartford, Kentucky, in 1841 and was reared in a tight-knit family environment.
+In 1861, at 19, he enlisted in the Union Army at the outbreak of the Civil War, joining Company F, 17th Illinois Infantry in May 1861.
 His brothers, Virgil and Newton Earp, also enlisted.
-His service was cut short when he was wounded in the shoulder and losing the use of his left arm, in a battle near Fredericktown, Missouri, on October 31, 1861.
-He was discharged in March, 1863.
+His service was cut short when he was wounded in the shoulder and lost the use of his left arm in a battle near Fredericktown, Missouri, on October 31, 1861.
+He was discharged in March 1863.
 Newton and Virgil served until the end of the war.

-After the war, he went with his family to California, before traveling to Montana, back to Missouri, and to Kansas.
-He married a former prostitute named Nellie Ketchum from Illinois in April, 1873 and the following year, the pair were living in Wichita, Kansas.
+After the war, he went with his family to California before traveling to Montana, back to Missouri, and to Kansas.
+He married a former prostitute named Nellie Ketchum from Illinois in April 1873, and the following year, the pair were living in Wichita, Kansas.
 In 1876, he headed to Dodge City, Kansas, where he became a deputy sheriff under Charlie Bassett for a brief time.
-He then began to roam through Missouri, Arkansas and Texas, working in saloons or as stage and wagon driver.
+He began roaming through Missouri, Arkansas, and Texas, working in saloons or as a stage and wagon driver.

 In 1879, he moved with his brothers to Tombstone, Arizona but was not involved in the Tombstone troubles or the events of the O.K.
 Corral.
-When Morgan was killed, he traveled with Virgil and the Earp women to Colton, California for Morgan’s burial.
-Afterwards, he along with brothers Wyatt and Warren, as well as gambler Doc Holliday and gunmen Sherman McMasters, “Turkey Creek” Jack Johnson, and Texas Jack Vermillion, hunted down those they held responsible for the attacks in Tombstone and for Morgan’s death during the Earp Vendetta Ride
+When Morgan was killed, he traveled with Virgil and the Earp women to Colton, California, for Morgan’s burial.
+Afterward, he, with brothers Wyatt and Warren, gambler Doc Holliday and gunmen Sherman McMasters, “Turkey Creek” Jack Johnson, and Texas Jack Vermillion, hunted down those they held responsible for the attacks in Tombstone and Morgan’s death during the Earp Vendetta Ride.